friism/docker.github.io/docker-for-aws/iam-permissions.md

 title: Docker for AWS IAM permissions
 ---

-The following IAM permissions are required to use Docker for AWS.

-Before you deploy Docker for AWS, your account needs these permissions for the stack to deploy correctly.
-If you create and use an IAM role with these permissions for creating the stack, CloudFormation will use the role's permissions instead of your own, using the AWS CloudFormation Service Role feature.
+To deploy Docker for AWS, your AWS account needs a set of permissions for the stack to deploy correctly.
+If you create and use an IAM role with the permissions enumerated in this docucment, CloudFormation will use the role's permissions instead of your own, using the [AWS CloudFormation Service Role feature](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-servicerole.html?icmpid=docs_cfn_console).

-This feature is called [AWS CloudFormation Service Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-servicerole.html?icmpid=docs_cfn_console) follow the link for more information.

 ```none
 {% raw %}